The Contribution of Forensic Nurses in the Criminal Justice System

 Bridging Healthcare and Law Enforcement

-Forensic nurses act as a crucial link between healthcare providers and law enforcement agencies, facilitating collaboration and improving outcomes for victims and the justice system.
+Forensic nurses serve as a critical link between healthcare and law enforcement, enabling collaboration and improving outcomes for both victims and the criminal justice system.
+Their dual role requires balancing medical responsibilities with legal duties, making their contributions indispensable.

 Enhancing Evidence Collection